-Project Budget: Proposers should include two budgets in their pre-proposals, a budget form for Federal funds (\$675,000) with F&A and a budget form for State funds (\$225,000) without F&A. The budget narrative should fully describe details of all proposed expenditures and describe any additional cost-share sources.
-Expenditure of the state funds should be fully described and will qualify as cost-share.
+Project Budget: Proposers should include two budgets in their pre-proposals: 1) a budget form for Federal funds (\$675,000) with F&A and 2) a budget form for matching funds (\$225,000) without F&A. The budget narrative should fully describe details of all proposed expenditures and describe any additional cost-share sources.
+Expenditure of the matching funds should be fully described and will qualify as cost-share.
 Budget requirements are described in the following section (pg.
 9).
+Budgets are considered draft budgets, not final versions.
+The budget should adhere to the research team's institutional policies.